orbitalflower/orbitalflower.github.io/_posts/2020-04-22-python3-disable-history.md

 ---
 title: "How to disable history on Python 3"
 categories: comp python
+description: "How to disable the Python 3 interpreter logging to .python_history on Linux."
 ---

 Since Python 2 was deprecated at the beginning of 2020, you may have noticed that the Python 3 interpreter logs a history of all commands to `.python_history`.
 This has been enabled by default since Python 3.4 and is remarkably difficult to disable ([bug #20866](https://bugs.python.org/issue20886)), and the official documentation is not much help.

 The following method has been tested in Ubuntu and will prevent the `python3` interpreter from creating or updating the `.python_history` file, but you should